eastmallingresearch/Shotgun_metagenomics/Functional_analysis/README.md

 The output data contains a huge number of proteins, almost all which can not be distinguished at the functional level - they may have different functions, but the details are not yet available.
 Due to this massive duplication, it makes sense to shrink the data down to unique protein functions.

 Below is a short bit of R code to do this.
-Not all steps are stricktly neccessary (the DESeq stuff can all be dropped if it's not going to be used)
+Not all steps are strictly neccessary (the DESeq stuff can all be dropped if it's not going to be used)

 ```R
 ## Load required libraries